estafv/Python/day 2/README.md

-The `input()` function is designed to take input from the user, and whatever it takes from the user, it will automatically convert it into a string.
+The `input()` function is designed to take input from the user and whatever it takes from the user it will automatically convert it into a string.

 A variable is a method of storing data for reuse.